Introduction

 Managed Switches

 Managed switches offer comprehensive management feature sets, using the aforementioned OSI levels such as L2 / L3 / L4.
-Managed switches are designed to deliver the most comprehensive VLAN and QoS features supporting queues to treat traffic differently by importance, tagging or rate limiting.
+They are designed to deliver the most comprehensive VLAN and QoS features, supporting queues to treat traffic differently by importance, tagging or rate limiting.
 L4 management involves many and varied routing protocols that govern how traffic is distributed around the network for optimal performance.
-As a result, managed switches are usually deployed as aggregation switches in very large networks or as core switches in smaller networks.
-Managed switches may support both L2 switching and L3 IP routing (to share work with the router) though more cost-effective models will only offer L2 switching support.
+As a result, managed switches are usually deployed as aggregation-layer or spine switches.
+Managed switches may support both L2 switching and L3 IP routing (to share work with the router) though more cost-effective models will only offer L2 support.

 Switch Resiliency